 After exposure to poison ivy, oak, or sumac:

 - Wash your entire body right away.
 Use soap and water.
 Do not scrub hard.

-- Wash all clothes or other items that have come in contact.
+- Wash all clothes or other items that have come in contact with plants.

 - Bathe pets in soapy water if they have come in contact with plants.